Funding, payments and learner fees – DQ1-2

 Loan entry threshold

-The loan entry threshold (LET) is used to identify the minimum EFTS value required for a learner's individual study programme to be deemed full-time.
-This affects learner eligibility for the Student Allowance and Student Loan Schemes.
-A qualification that is not deemed to be full-time (ie, not approved for access to the Student Allowance or the Student Loan Schemes) can nevertheless be funded through DQ1-2 funding.
+The loan entry threshold (LET) is used to identify the minimum EFTS value required for a learner's individual study programme, for them to be deemed to be in full-time study.
+This impacts their eligibility for the Student Allowance and Student Loan Schemes.

 Length of enrolment